Which Fish are the Safest to Eat

 The Environmental Working Group comes through for us again with research on which foods contain the most toxins and which contain the least.
 This time we’ll be focusing on fish and mercury levels.

-LOW MERCURY (but low Omega-3): Shrimp, Catfish, Tilapia, Clams, Scallops, Pangasius.
+MODERATE GOOD TYPES (low mercury, high protein, but low Omega-3): Shrimp, Catfish, Tilapia, Clams, Scallops, Pangasius.
 These are low in toxins and a good source of protein.

-Mercury Risk Up: Canned light and albacore tuna, Halibut, Lobster, Mahi Mahi, Sea bass.
-Pregnant women and children should avoid these altogether.
-For others, it depends on their age, weight, and health status.
+MERCURY RISK UP: Canned light and albacore tuna, Halibut, Lobster, Mahi Mahi, Sea bass.
+(Pregnant women and children should avoid these altogether.
+For others, it depends on their age, weight, and health status.)